In a San Francisco high school, the scars of remote schooling linger

 Throughout the many months of remote school, Ryan Yu longed to pound his snare drum — a real drum, not the drum pad in his bedroom that served as a dull substitute.
 He longed to practice alongside the rest of the Burton High School Marching Band, with the loud metronome keeping time.

-So Ryan was excited to learn in October that the United States Marine Band was coming to campus for a lunchtime show and Q&A. But the event conflicted with something else more important to him.
+Ryan was excited to learn in October that the United States Marine Band was coming to campus for a lunchtime show and Q&A. But the event conflicted with something else more important to him.
 He had struggled with a calculus problem the night before, and wanted help at lunch from his teacher, Nicholas Hom.
 So he stopped by Hom’s classroom for a one-on-one explanation.

 Hom held his pencil on its side and shifted its angle over the graph paper in front of the pair, showing how the angle changes as the slope of a curve shifts.

-“OK, so you’re saying the slope number here is the points on this graph?”
+“Okay, so you’re saying the slope number here is the points on this graph?”
 Ryan asked.

 “Exactly,” Hom said.